Other Conditions Treated with Proton Radiation Therapy

-The LLUMC Proton Treatment Center is able to treat a variety of cancerous and non-cancerous conditions.
-Please inquire with one of our skilled referral nurses at 1-800-PROTONS for more information on your specific diagnosis.
+The Loma Linda University Cancer Center is able to treat a variety of cancerous and non-cancerous conditions with proton radiation therapy.
+Please submit a Request Information for more details on your specific diagnosis.

 Acoustic neuromas are benign tumors that involve the eighth cranial nerve and they affect our hearing.
 With traditional radiosurgery, more than 50 percent of patients may experience a significant loss of hearing over time.
 This is because the large, single doses of radiosurgery can cause tissue damage to surrounding tissue.